Cashing in on the global tropical fruits boomIncreasing competitiveness and adding value to Andean fruits production in Colombia

 Within two years, the use of biological controls increased by 10 to 40%, resulting in a decrease of pest occurrence of 60% in blackberry, and 80% in lulo and passion fruit.

 Although only Don Carlos’ own farm “La Judea” obtained the organic certification, the overall biological quality of all products increased.
 Thanks to the project, Frugy obtained organic certification for its fruit pulps, reaching new markets in Europe.
 Today the company manages to source a small 2% of organic fruit while Don Carlos estimates he would need 30% to meet the current demand.
-But there is simply no certified farm from which he can source.
+The number of certified farms needs to increased in order to meet the demand.

-Organic certification in Colombia is a long and demanding process that lasts four years.
-It is also very expensive, with an 8 million pesos (US$2,800) annual fee – an amount that most smallholder farmers cannot afford.
-A simplified and more affordable certification process and subventions to candidate farms could remove this bottleneck and allow smallholder farmers and fruit processors in Colombia to really cash in on the growing global appetite for organic fruit.
+A simplified and more affordable certification process and subventions to candidate farms could allow smallholder farmers and fruit processors in Colombia to really cash in on the growing global appetite for organic fruit.

 The video below was produced in the framework of the project by the National University of Colombia in Manizales and highlights the importance of organic agriculture.

 Social and environmental commitment